 Making up words is for big imaginations, but some of the biggest businesses out there are completely made-up words.
 Think Haagen-Dazs means something in Dutch?
 Think again.
 The American founders wanted to convey a worldly, artisanal feeling with their product.

-Making up a word provides you the opportunity to create a fun and out of the box business name that is both memorable and unique.
+Making up a word provides you the opportunity to create a fun and out-of-the-box business name that is both memorable and unique.
 Consider your audience when making up a word as your business name.
 You want it to sound like something they’d be intrigued by and opt to learn more about.

 p.s.
 Want to know more about building a brand?
 Check out our brand identity guide!